slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Strep_COG_analysis.md

 ```
 frequency1: name of the object

-# converting into a data frame
+# converting a frequency table into a data frame
 ```
 df1 = pd.DataFrame(frequency1)
 df1